hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service_custom_domain.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Custom Domain of the SignalR service
+* `create` - (Defaults to 30 minutes) Used when creating the custom domain of the SignalR service
-* `read` - (Defaults to 5 minutes) Used when retrieving the Custom Domain of the SignalR service
+* `read` - (Defaults to 5 minutes) Used when retrieving the custom domain of the SignalR service
-* `delete` - (Defaults to 30 minutes) Used when deleting the Custom Domain of the SignalR service
+* `delete` - (Defaults to 30 minutes) Used when deleting the custom domain of the SignalR service

 ## Import